 I have also been able to sign people back up and start their memberships once we fully re-open so it has helped people want to come back.
 Being able to hold peoples' memberships was really helpful and now they can come back and we've been able to value them for being loyal customers.
 We are still going to offer and deliver online classes and on-demand content for our customers who aren't able to come back.
 We have so much pre-recorded content that we are going to be able to supply our customers with.

-What has your experience been using TeamUp to run your CrossFit box?
+What has your experience been with using TeamUp's CrossFit management software to run your CrossFit box?

 Thanks for reading!